malkusch/instana/README.md

 # Build and Run

-I chose to use Java-16 language features (records), so you will at least need.
+I chose to use Java-16 language features (records), so you will at least need that JRE.

 ## Get the assignment.jar